Advantages And Disadvantages Of Corporation

 2. Agency Problem: Conflict of Interest Between Management and Shareholders

 The separation of ownership (shareholders) and control (management) can create an agency problem.
 Managers may act in their own self-interest rather than in the best interests of shareholders, leading to conflicts of interest and potentially inefficient resource allocation.
-This divergence of interests necessitates robust corporate governance mechanisms to mitigate the risks.
+This divergence of interests necessitates reliable corporate governance mechanisms to mitigate the risks.

 3. High Initial Costs: Setting up and Maintaining a Corporation